 What is Basket Weave - In Conclusion

 Basket weaves are currently making waves in the textile industry and for good reason.
 It has a rich historic background that makes it super classy and desirable.
 Its versatility is the stuff of dreams.
-And is another reason why it’s highly sorted after.
-If you’ve read this article, religiously, from start to finish, you should know all about basket weaves and their importance.
+And this is another reason why it's highly sorted after.